volumio/volumio-plugins/plugins/miscellanea/brutefir2/readme.md

 It provides :
 - A automated installation
-- A loopback device setting for alsa
+- A automatic configuration - Just install and enable the plugin.
+It's ready for use !

 - The use of custom filters - for DRC digital room correction

 - A 10 bands equalizer
-	with gain for each band can be set by step of 0.5 (+/-10db) several equalizer preset such as loudness, bass, voice, rock, flat
+	with gain for each band can be set by step of 0.5 (+/-10db) several equalizer preset such as loudness, bass, voice, rock, flat etc...
+- Filters (left and right) will be set through webUI by giving the name of the file to use.

 - A stereo to binaural filtering using BAUER alsa ladspa plugin

-- Path for filters (left and right) will be set through webUI and stored in a file.
-They will be used each time brutefir start

-Setting of equalizer will be set through webUI and store in a file They will be used each time brutefir start and change in setting in webUI will send a command to brutefir to apply the change in "live".
-For example, changing the setting of 5db the 250Hz will send a "lmc eq 0 mag 250/5" command.

 Base scheme